Thomas Beirne (businessman)

 Thomas Charles Beirne KSG (1860–1949) was an early businessman, politician and philanthropist in colonial and federation era Queensland, Australia.

 Early life

 Thomas Beirne was born on 9 July 1860 in County Roscommon at Ballymacurly, near Ballymoe, the third child of eight to parents considered to be 'the small farmer class'.

-The young Beirne migrated to Melbourne on the Orient steamer SS Lusitania (1871) boarding in December 1883 and arriving in February 1884.
-From Williamstown, seeking out work, he settled with Eyre and Shepherd as a junior salesman in the manchester department at 30 shillings a week.
-After being a joint manager of the Richmond branch, but not being accepted for a wage rise to 45 shillings, Beirne left Eyre and Shepherd, and started to work with Foy and Gibson until mid-1885.
+The young Beirne migrated to Melbourne on the Orient Steam Navigation Company steamer Lusitania boarding in December 1883 and arriving in February 1884.
+From Williamstown, seeking out work, he settled with Eyre & Shepherd as a junior salesman in the manchester department at 30 shillings a week.
+After being a joint manager of the Richmond branch, but not being accepted for a wage rise to 45 shillings, Beirne left Eyre & Shepherd, and started to work with Foy & Gibson until mid-1885.